 Some of you may remember the dresser makeover I did for my daughters’ room.
 Well due to space issues and because I’m trying to cram more furniture in the master bedroom than is necessary, we have switched dressers with our daughters.
 They now have a big dresser and my husband and I have their smaller dresser that fits in the closet.
 Like I said I’m trying to cram lots of furniture into the smallish master bedroom.
+In this post I’ll be sharing How to Refinish a Dresser Using Stencils.

 The butterflies and flowers worked great for their room, but I felt the need for something that would suit our room.
 I love the dressers with lettering stenciled across the drawer fronts, so I decided to design my own stencil that would reflect that style, and also be a great fit for the master bedroom.
 I chose the 3rd verse in chapter 6 of Song of Solomon and made a repeating stencil with those sweet words.
 The SVG of this repeating stencil is available in my Etsy shop.